The-Sequence-Ontology/Specifications/gff3.md

 #### Other Syntax

 Comment lines begin with the '#' symbol.
-End-of-line comments (comments preceeded by '#' at the end of and on the same line as a feature or directive line) are not allowed.
-Directive lines (sometimes refered to as pragmas or meta-data) are preceded by '##'.
+End-of-line comments (comments preceded by '#' at the end of and on the same line as a feature or directive line) are not allowed.
+Directive lines (sometimes referred to as pragmas or meta-data) are preceded by '##'.
 Application specific directives are allowed, but are not required to be supported by parsers.
 The following directives are specified:

 <dl>
     <dt>##gff-version 3.2.1</dt>
     <dd>The GFF version follows the format of 3.#.# in this spec.
 This directive must be present, must be the topmost line of the file.
 The version number always begins with 3, the second and third numbers are optional and indicate a major revision and a minor revision respectively.</dd>
     <dt>##sequence-region seqid start end</dt>
     <dd>The sequence segment referred to by this file, in the format "seqid start end".
 This element is optional, but strongly encouraged because it allows parsers to perform bounds checking on features.
 There may be multiple ##sequence-region directives, each corresponding to one of the reference sequences referred to in the body of the file, however only one ##sequence-region directive may be given for any given seqid.
-While a ##sequence-region pragma is not required for any or all landmark features when one is given all features on that landmark feature (having that seqid) must be contained within the range defined by that ##sequence-region diretive.
+While a ##sequence-region pragma is not required for any or all landmark features when one is given all features on that landmark feature (having that seqid) must be contained within the range defined by that ##sequence-region directive.
 An exception to this rule is allowed when a landmark feature is marked with the Is_circular attribute.
-In that case the features contained on that landmark may extend their coordiantes beyond the boundary as described above.</dd>
+In that case the features contained on that landmark may extend their coordinates beyond the boundary as described above.</dd>
     <dt>##feature-ontology URI</dt>
     <dd>
         <p>This directive indicates that the GFF3 file uses the ontology of feature types located at the indicated URI or URL.
 Multiple URIs may be added, in which case they are merged (or raise an exception if they cannot be merged).
 The URIs for the released sequence ontologies are:</p>